mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 > ... and regret the fact of not receiving the benefits of the dharma from the past.

 Here it says “regret,” but not regret, okay?
 Not regret, because from regret I think you can have a certain [...] restlessness, and remorse.
-You know, if you are so excited in the meaning of either good or bad, [...] after that you reflect upon yourself and you don’t feel peaceful, [you are] uneasy [...]
-So I think here it [...] doesn’t mean *regret*, it means *reflect upon yourself*.
-[What a] pity it is that you have missed a great opportunity to participate in the universal world.
+You know, if you are so excited in the meaning of either good or bad, [...] after that you reflect upon yourself and you don’t feel peaceful, [you are] uneasy. [...]
+So I think here it [...] doesn’t mean *regret*, it means *reflect upon yourself*. “[What a] pity it is that you have missed a great opportunity to participate in the universal world.”
 That’s all we can do.

 Because we are supported by the dharma, so I think we should connect, we should join the dharma world, in many ways.
 That is the practice of *mindfulness*.
-In many ways, we can practice mindfulness.
-We can participate in the dharma world practically.
-But if you cannot, you can quit.
-But still there is the opportunity to participate in the dharma world: that is reflecting upon ourselves.
-Thinking of Buddha’s world, universal world.
+In many ways, we can practice mindfulness, we can participate in the dharma world practically.
+If you cannot, you can quit.
+But still there is the opportunity to participate in the dharma world: that is reflecting upon ourselves, thinking of Buddha’s world, universal world.

-That is what Dogen Zenji [says] here.
-If it doesn’t arise, you should cease for a while and regret the fact of not receiving the benefits of the dharma from the past.
+That is what Dogen Zenji [says] here: if it doesn’t arise, you should cease for a while and regret the fact of not receiving the benefits of the dharma from the past.

 #### 1:04:48 end of recording